 We are the Religious Society of Friends (Quakers), Victoria Regional Meeting.
-We welcome you to our website.
-Please stay a while and see what we have to share.
+We have a centre in West Melbourne and Meetings throughout Victoria.

 We are a spiritual community